nigelfiler/Axiom-ipcamera/README.md

 #### *How to add an IP camera to a Raymarine Axiom plotter*

 Raymarine offers a range of cameras for their Axiom Pro plotters, but they can cost upwards of **£500**.
 There are ways to connect third-party IP cameras, but existing guides are outdated, and some cameras are discontinued.
-This guide provides an updated method.
+This guide provides an updated method that worked for me and others that followed the guide

 ---